-Trump economic adviser Kudlow in good condition after heart attack
+Trump economic adviser Kudlow in 'good' condition after heart attack

 When he was a CNBC contributor before taking the White House job, Kudlow argued the metals tariffs Trump had announced would harm consumers.
 The month he was tapped for the White House job, he co-authored an article that argued such tariffs were akin to sanctions on the United States itself.

-At the White House, however, he was one of the most visible and vocal of advisers arguing that the president was simply trying to fix a broken global trade system in which the United States was not being treated fairly.
+At the White House, however, he has been one of the most visible and vocal of advisers arguing that the president was simply trying to fix a broken global trade system in which the United States was not being treated fairly.

-Reporting by Eric Beech in Washington and Steve Holland in Singapore; Editing by Tim Ahmann and Peter Cooney
+Reporting by Eric Beech in Washington and Steve Holland in Singapore; Editing by Tim Ahmann, Peter Cooney and Richard Borsuk